Thursday 05/30/2019, 9:00 am - 12:00 pm

 View Cal's profile

 Sewing your own clothes is satisfying and practical.
 When you go one step further and draft your own pattern, the entire design process in your hands.
 Cal will teach you how to draft a pattern for a simple woven top that can easily be customized in myriad ways.
 Keep it short and loose-fitting for a Boxy Tee, or make it longer with a bit more ease in a fabric with drape (like linen) and it is a Drapy Tunic.

-This intro to pattern-drafting is perfect if you want to dip your toe in the water-and the seaming of this basic shape could not be simpler.
-It is a lovely blank-canvas garment for all other techniques: embroidery, piecing, quilting, dyeing, eco-printing and, of course, you can combine and layer the treatments to create even more special garments.
+This intro to pattern-drafting is perfect if you want to dip your toe in the water - and the seaming of this basic shape could not be simpler.
+It is a lovely blank-canvas garment for all other techniques: embroidery, piecing, quilting, dyeing, and eco-printing.
+Of course, you can combine and layer the treatments to create even more special garments.

-Note: Sewing machines provided for use in the classroom.
+Note: Machines will be provided for use in the class.

 __Pad or roll of paper, at least 14″ wide (can be newsprint, drawing paper, etc)